M70-C3 120Hz (240Hz effective) Smart LED TV

 There have been several confirmed reports of a firmware glitch with the M70-C3 as well as all M-Series models which pertain to the motion interpolation settings that control the “soap opera” effect.
-This control resets itself to turn back on after the set is powered off then turned back on, or when you change apps.
-A workaround that will eliminate this problem is to turn on the sets “Game Low Latency” feature.
+This control resets itself to turn back on after the set is powered off and then turned back on, or when you change apps.
+A workaround that will eliminate this problem is to turn on the TV’s “Game Low Latency” feature.

 Speaking of video game latency, owners of this set and all M-Series 4K models report very low input lag during video game play with the “Game Low Latency” feature turned on.

 Consumers are also saying that the 4K upscaling on the new M-Series is better than the current P-Series.

 Contrast is said to be better on the P-Series, as well as its local dimming feature.
-I’m sure this is due to the P-Series having move active LED zones than the M-Series.
+I’m sure this is due to the P-Series having more active LED zones than the M-Series.